aradzie/keybr.com/docs/translations_report.md

 * *Average accuracy*
 * *Relative Accuracy*
 * *Hide explanations*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Polish

-Translated: 419 messages, 5075 words
+Translated: 417 messages, 5044 words

-Untranslated: 9 messages, 79 words
+Untranslated: 11 messages, 109 words

 * *Books*
 * *Top accuracy*